Colalolly/Colalolly.github.io/_posts/review/2024-12-31-Weekly review.md

 ---
 layout: post
-title: Weekly reivew
+title: Weekly review
 date: 2024-12-31
-tags: [tech, reivew ]
+tags: [tech, review]
 permalink: /:categories/:year/:month/:day/:title/
 published: false
 ---

 # Weekly review

 ## Duration

 24-12-22, 24-12-28

 ## Overview

 ### Algorithm I

 started work on tree part, basic binary tree( which populates slots by level ), BST with BFS and DFS

 ### Database

 not much progress, preview and through the last part of storage

 ### Read & Watch & Writings

 _仁学_, 谭嗣同: 四十后

 ## Detail

 ### Algorithm I

 For BST, use recursive to fullfil construct and update tree.

 the average complexity is $O(logN)$ for insert,delete and search